- Is the conference really free?

 - You don’t have to sign up for specific sessions – just register for the conference!

 Yes!
 Participants registered with the Michigan Department of Education’s online continuing education credit system can earn between 3 and 12 SCECH credits.
 (This means that you must be a K-12 educator certified to teach in the state of Michigan.)
 Check out the SCECH Agenda for 4T Data Literacy Conference for SCECH credits by session.
 We apologize that the University of Michigan does not have relationships with other states’ or countries’ continuing education systems.
-Please stay tuned — this information may be updated as we get closer to the 2017 conference.

 For more on SCECHs, please visit our SCECH information page.